More About Me and My Path To Becoming A Therapist

-I'm a qualified integrative psychotherapist with a deep commitment to supporting women through the many seasons of life.
-With a Postgraduate Diploma in Integrative Psychotherapy and Counselling, a Master’s and Bachelor’s degree in Social Science, as well as training in mediation, community services, and yoga teaching, I bring a broad and nuanced perspective to the therapeutic space.
-I draw on my experiences as a woman and a mother, and my deep appreciation for the nervous system and the role it plays in healing.
+I'm a qualified Integrative Psychotherapist with a deep commitment to supporting women through the many seasons of life.
+I bring a broad and nuanced perspective to the therapeutic space, and a deep appreciation for the nervous system and the role it plays in healing.

-I support women across the lifespan who are navigating life transitions, parenting, chronic illness, hormonal shifts, relationship challenges, identity and body image concerns, and the complex emotional terrain of motherhood.
+I support women across the lifespan who are navigating life transitions, relationship challenges, grief, identity and body image concerns, parenting, chronic illness, hormonal shifts, and the complex emotional terrain of motherhood.

 The Heart of My Work